asticode/go-astibob/README.md

 Then turn on the **hearing** and **understanding** abilities and simply say "Bob": yeah you're not mistaken, Bob has responded "Yes"!

 **Congratulations, Bob can now understand you and speak back to you!**

+## Interact with your mouse and keyboard

+Run the following commands to start Brain #3:

+    $ cd $GOPATH/src/github.com/asticode/go-astibob
+    $ go run example/brains/3/main.go -v

+Start the **keyboarding** and **mousing** abilities and say "Bob" again: in addition to saying "Yes", Bob has now moved your mouse and typed a message!

+**Congratulations, Bob can now interact with your mouse and keyboard!**

+ # I want to learn how to add my own ability

+ TODO

+ # Roadmap

+ TODO